 Nissan Sentra vs Toyota Corolla

-The Corolla seems similar, with a 1.8L 4-cylinder engine that produces 132 horsepower and 128 lb-ft of torque, mated exclusively to a CVT.
-However, when you look closer, you’ll see that the Sentra offers another engine option: a 1.6L DIG turbocharged engine, capable of putting out a whopping 188 horsepower and 177 lb-ft of torque.
+To start things off, the new Sentra comes equipped with a 1.8L 4-cylinder engine that produces 130 HP and 128 lb-ft of torque when mated with a 6-speed manual transmission (you can also go with an Xtronic CVT®).
+The Corolla is similar, with a 1.8L 4-cylinder engine that produces 132 HP and 128 lb-ft of torque (exclusively with a CVT).
+However, when you look closer, you’ll see that the Sentra offers another engine option: a 1.6L DIG turbocharged engine, capable of putting out a whopping 188 HP and 177 lb-ft of torque.

-This engine makes the Sentra more thrilling on back roads, which adds to its well-rounded performance and handling.
+This makes the Sentra more thrilling on back roads, which adds to its well-rounded performance and handling.
 While the Corolla is a competent vehicle for daily use, it lacks this same poise and athleticism.

-Technology and Safety Features
+Technology and Safety

 For starters, the Nissan Sentra comes with a 7-inch touchscreen for infotainment and Bluetooth® connectivity.
 The Corolla offers similar features, but it begins with a smaller 6.1-inch touchscreen infotainment system.
-Happily, both cars include Apple CarPlay™ and Android Auto™ smartphone integration, which provide access to cell-phone features and media for more entertainment options.
+Happily, both cars include Apple CarPlay™ and Android Auto™ smartphone integration, which provide access to cell-phone features and media for plenty of entertainment options.

 The compact car class is a competitive one, so it’s unsurprising to find so many desirable vehicles to choose from.
-We hope this Nissan Sentra vs. Toyota Corolla comparison helped you learn more about what these two vehicles have to offer, though the consensus is clear: The Nissan Sentra comes out on top in every category.
+We hope this Nissan Sentra vs. Toyota Corolla comparison helped you learn more about what these two vehicles have to offer, though the consensus is clear: the Sentra comes out on top in every category.

-Drivers near East Providence, Cranston, and Pawtucket can learn more about the Nissan Sentra by visiting Stateline Nissan.
-Stop by our showroom or contact us today to see what the Sentra has to offer in person, then schedule your test drive!
+You can learn more about the Sentra by visiting us at Stateline Nissan.
+Simply stop by our showroom or contact us today to learn about what else it has to offer.
+Oh, and don’t forget to schedule your test drive!